barbedStingray/flexioncodereview/README.md

     1. Ensure unit tests are integrated as part of the deployment pipeline
     2. Function Constructor: Reform into my own modular function.
         - Security Concerns
-        - function location
+        - function location?
         - would require library additions
     3. Turn the 'studentAnswer' input into a reusable component.
         - Detatch it from the submit function
-        - Allow the for to submit upon a change in any of the four inputs
+        - Allow the form to submit upon a change in any of the four inputs
     4. Identify functions that could be moved into their own files to increase reusability
         - Increase readability inside UnitConverter
         - Functions: screen message and conversions
-    5. Refine the UX/UI: run submit on any change to the form?
-Can the CSS be more modular?
+    5. Refine processing of BigInts and larger numbers

 ### Technologies Used
     - React